public-transport/friendly-public-transport-format/modules.md

 - [`vbb-fare-zones`](https://github.com/derhuerst/vbb-fare-zones) – All VBB stations and their fare zones.
 - [`vbb-find-stations`](https://github.com/derhuerst/vbb-find-stations) – Search for stations of VBB.
 - [`vbb-hafas`](https://github.com/derhuerst/vbb-hafas) – A JavaScript client for Berlin & Brandenburg public transport HAFAS API.
-- [`vbb-journey-ui`](https://github.com/derhuerst/vbb-journey-ui) – UI component for displaying a journey like in Google Maps.
 - [`vbb-lines`](https://github.com/derhuerst/vbb-lines) – VBB lines and their stations.
 - [`vbb-lines-at`](https://github.com/derhuerst/vbb-lines-at) – Which lines run at a VBB station?
 - [`vbb-monitor`](https://github.com/derhuerst/vbb-monitor) – Fetch all departures of all lines at all stations of VBB.